 Beware the "Natural Light Wedding Photographer".
 They are simply people who don''t have the ability to use artificial light, not some sort of artistic purists.
 Hire the photographer who has the biggest skill set to make great images from your day and who can handle the many, and any, lighting challenges a fast moving wedding creates.

 Is there a travel fee?

 - Lake George Region

 - Southern and Central Adirondack Mountains including Lake Placid

 - Eastern Finger Lakes

 - Hudson Valley Region

 Do you require a meal?

 Thank you for your hospitality.
-It's rare that I sit down and eat a meal during a wedding.
-I never will consume alcohol on the wedding day.
-With the way I work, and with the way caterers serve the meal, there is never time to eat.
-To anticipate your next question: Power bars, lots of them; strategically placed sandwiches; other food and drink that is readily available for a quick boost.
+It's rare that there is time to sit down for a meal during a wedding (and I never consume alcohol on the day).
+To anticipate your question: Power bars, lots of them; strategically placed sandwiches; other food and drink that is readily available for a quick boost.
 Yes, I really go 8, 10, 12 hours this way and have done so for years.
-So save the cost of paying for a "vendor meal" and rest assured that I'll take care of myself and won't fall over during the toasts.
+And as a former competitive and now recreational cyclist, advance-planned nutrition intake is second nature to me.
+So save the cost of a "vendor meal", rest assured that I'll take care of myself and I promise I won't fall over during the toasts.